Black Loyalist

-Black Loyalists were people of Black African descent who sided with the Loyalists during the American Revolutionary War, in favor of the British.
+Black Loyalists were people of Black African descent who sided with the Loyalists during the American Revolutionary War, in favour of the British.
 In particular, the term referred to the men enslaved by the Patriots who served on the Loyalist side because of the British Crown's guarantee of freedom.

 Some 3,000 Black Loyalists were evacuated from New York to Nova Scotia; they were individually listed in the Book of Negroes as the British gave them certificates of freedom and arranged for their transportation.
 More than 3,000 Black Loyalists relocated to Nova Scotia after the British defeat in 1783, settling in Birchtown, Digby, Guysborough County, Annapolis Royal, Preston and Halifax.
 By 1785, the majority of Black Loyalist communities had formed independent Black churches, and many had also established their own schools.
 However, the Black Loyalists were consistently denied land grants and exploited as a source of free labor by the colonial government.
 Some of the European Loyalists who immigrated to Nova Scotia brought their enslaved servants with them, making for an uneasy society.
 One historian has argued that those enslaved people should not be regarded as Loyalists, as they had no choice in their fates.
-Other Black Loyalists were evacuated to London or the Caribbean colonies.
+Other Black Loyalists were evacuated to Upper Canada (Ontario), London or the Caribbean colonies.

 Thousands of enslaved people escaped from plantations and fled to British lines, especially after the British occupation of Charleston, South Carolina.
 When the British evacuated, they took many with them.
 Many ended up among London's Black Poor, with 4,000 resettled by the Sierra Leone Company to Freetown in Africa in 1787.
 Disillusioned with their experience in Nova Scotia - being denied land, another 1,192 Black Loyalists from Nova Scotia immigrated to Sierra Leone, becoming known as the Nova Scotian Settlers in the new British colony of Sierra Leone.
 Both waves of settlers became part of the Sierra Leone Creole people and the founders of the nation of Sierra Leone.
-Thomas Jefferson referred to the Black Loyalists as "the fugitives from these States".
+Thomas Jefferson, a slave owner, referred to the Black Loyalists as "the fugitives from these States".